 The exit pupil at this point indicates the upper eyepiece focal length limit you can use without glasses.

-- Eyepiece focal length = Exit pupil x telescope focal ratio
+• Eyepiece focal length = Exit pupil x telescope focal ratio

-For example, if a 3 mm exit pupil is the limit without distortion, and you have a telescope with a f/7, a 21 mm eyepiece is your upper focal length limit without glasses.
+For example, if a 3 mm exit pupil is the limit without distortion, and you have a telescope with an f/7, a 21 mm eyepiece is your upper focal length limit without glasses.
 That is, with an eyepiece longer than 21 mm you’ll need to wear eyewear for best views.

 Using a telescope with Glasses or contact lenses